Possible resolution of a spacetime singularity with field transformations: Metric transformation to a flat metric

-Now it is trivial to see that the metric can be converted to the flat one by conformal and disformal metric transformations with the conformal and disformal factors given by Eqs.~(\ref{sol:omega}) and (\ref{sol:gamma}).
+Now it is trivial to see that the metric can be converted to a flat one by conformal and disformal metric transformations with the conformal and disformal factors given by Eqs.~(\ref{sol:omega}) and (\ref{sol:gamma}).

-It should be noted that the effective stress-energy tensor described by the scalar and gauge fields in the resultant theory should also vanish since the Einstein tensor trivially vanishes in the Minkowski spacetime.
+It should be noted that the effective stress-energy tensor described by the scalar and gauge fields in the resultant theory vanish since the Einstein tensor trivially vanishes in the Minkowski spacetime.
 Thus, the scalar and gauge fields are stealth fields and do not contribute to the effective energy momentum tensor even though the field values are divergent at the singularity.
-In other words, we hide the spacetime singularity behind the singular stealth matter fields. \footnote{ One can show that the time-like singularity in the Reissner-Nordstr\"om spacetime can be also hidden by a similar transformation to Eq.~\eqref{soda-metric}. } Because of the singular behavior of the matter fields, the theory will be still not well-defined at the singularity in general.
-Clearly, in order to accomplish a complete removal of the singularity, further consideration will be needed.
+In other words, at this stage we just hide the spacetime singularity behind the singular stealth matter fields.\footnote{One can show that the time-like singularity in the Reissner-Nordstr\"om spacetime can be also hidden by a similar transformation to Eq.~\eqref{soda-metric}. } Because of the singular behavior of the matter fields, the theory may not be well-defined yet at the singularity.
+Nevertheless, in the following section, we explicitly show that there is a specific case where the singular behavior of the matter field can be regularized by performing a re-definition of matter fields.